odoo/documentation/sales/invoicing/invoicing_policy.rst

 first have to validate the delivery.

 Once the products are delivered, you can invoice your customer.
-Odoo will automatically add the quantities to invoiced based on how many you delivered if you did a partial delivery.
+Odoo will automatically add the quantities to invoice based on how many you delivered if you did a partial delivery.